Visual-mov/holyc-nano/README.md

 # holyc-nano
-Basic syntax highlighting for HolyC/C+ in GCC nano.
+Basic syntax highlighting for HolyC/C+ in GNU nano.